Azure/terraform-azurerm-lz-vending/header.md

 This is currently split logically into the following capabilities:

 - Subscription creation and management group placement
-- (backlogged) Hub & spoke networking
+- Hub & spoke networking
-- (backlogged) Virtual WAN networking
+- Virtual WAN networking
 - More to come!

 ## Notes